Ceratopteris thalictroides

 Ceratopteris thalictroides is a fern species belonging to the genus Ceratopteris, one of only two genera of the subfamily Parkerioideae of the family Pteridaceae.

 Common names

 Ceratopteris thalictroides is commonly known as water sprite, Indian fern, water fern, oriental waterfern, and water hornfern.
 In the Philippines, it is called pakung-sungay (literally "antler fern" or "horn fern").

 Distribution

-Ceratopteris thalictroides is widespread across the tropical and subtropical regions of the world, occurring as far north as Japan and as far south as western Australia.
+Ceratopteris thalictroides is widespread across the tropical and subtropical regions of the world, occurring as far north as Korea and as far south as western Australia.

 Description

 Rooted in mud, Ceratopteris thalictroides plants vary in size and appearance.
 The stipes of mature plants are 3–15 mm in diameter, spongy, and air-filled with 4-60 cm long including its stipe.

 Pale green, brown when matured, fertile fronds are 15-100 cm or more, including the stipe, to 40 cm long.
 Proliferous or dormant buds with their overlapping dark scales, present in the axils of fertile pinnae, are winged.
 Pinnae are deeply incised with segments 2–15 mm x 10–30 mm and the fertile segments 1–2 mm x 10–80 mm.